janaipakos/janaipakos.github.io/resume.md

 #### Editorial Assistant
-- Strategized and wrote content for two Pratt-affiliated quarterly magazines and a weekly-updated website.
+- Strategized and wrote more than 100 articles for two Pratt-affiliated quarterly magazines and a weekly-updated website.
 - Interviewed alumni, students, and faculty on events and exhibitions.